rolftimmermans/zeromq-ng/README.md

 ### socket.bind()

 Binds the socket to the given address.
 During `bind()` the socket cannot be used.
 Do not call any other methods until the returned promise resolves.
-Make sure to use `await` or similar.
+Make sure to use `await`.

 * **Arguments** <br/>
   `address` <[string]> Address to bind this socket to.